kamialie/education/README.md

 Elastic IP - that is static IP that can be attached to any vm (don't pay if attached to a running instance??)

-Termination protectiona - toggle in `Actions->Instance settings->Change
+Termination protection - toggle in `Actions->Instance settings->Change
 Termination Protection` that disables the confirmation button on termination command (extra layer, bla-bla).

-Metadata is accessable from inside in the following url(can also appent individial tag to access the value):
+Metadata is accessable from inside in the following url(can also append individial tag to access the value):
 ```shell
 $ curl http://169.254.169.254/latest/meta-data/
 ```

 `User data section` of `3.
-Configure instance` can be used to run command on start-up
+Configure instance` can be used to run commands on start-up

 CloudWatch - provides EC2 monitoring